Ameloblastoma of the Oral Cavity (Oral Cancer Originating from Cells of the Tooth Anlage) in Dogs

 Diagnosis

 - Clinical inspection and palpationPalpation is an examination method in which the condition of body tissues is assessed by feeling them with the hands.
-It is used to identify swelling, pain, or other abnormalities. usually show a firm, painless Swelling in the area of the jaw.
+It is used to identify swelling, pain, or other abnormalities. usually show a firm, painless Swelling in the jaw area.

-- X-rays of the skull and jaws show a multilocular, “soap bubble-like” osteolysis with expansion of the jaw bone.
+- X-rays of the skull and jaws show multilocular, “soap bubble-like” osteolysis with expansion of the jawbone.

-Histologically, a sharply defined but locally invasiveInvasive describes medical procedures or pathogens that enter the body or penetrate tissue.
+Histologically, it presents as a sharply demarcated but locally invasiveInvasive describes medical procedures or pathogens that enter the body or penetrate tissue.
 In medicine, invasive procedures can range from minimally invasive techniques to open surgery. tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. with columnar ameloblasts and central enamel epithelial structures (“stellate reticulum”) is seen.
+Tumors can develop in any part of the body and affect various functions. with columnar ameloblasts and central enamel epithelial structures (“stellate reticulum”).

 Therapy